indico/newdle/README.md

 ## See newdle running with docker-compose
+> :warning: Not meant for production

- - `make env` - Build and runs the containers.
+ - `make docker-run` - Build and runs the containers.
 Once everything is running, you can access the webapp on `http://127.0.0.1:8080`
- - `make destroy-env` - Destroy the images and containers
+ - `make docker-clean` - Stops and destroys the images and containers
- - `make logs` - Follow logs from the containers
+ - `make docker-shell` - Bash the `newdle` container

 |||
 |-|-|